erinvdoyle/instatrip/README.md

 <img src="assets/documentation/curated1.png" height="450px"/>
 </p>

 Three options follow the cities.
 If the user is happy with the cities, they may proceed.
-If not, they can choose to see another three cities, or start the program over
+If not, they can choose to see another three cities, or start the program over.
+All input is validated.

 <p align="center">
 <img src="assets/documentation/curated2.png" height="450px"/>
 </p>

 If the user chooses to view a new set of cities, they receive another list of three choices.
 They may then proceed, generate another new set, start the program over, or return to the previously offered cities.
 These options are available on a loop until either the user is pleased with their options or decides to start over.
-All choices are validated
+All choices are validated.

 <p align="center">
 <img src="assets/documentation/curated3.png" height="450px"/>